-where n-p and p represent degrees of freedom and H0 can be rejected at level  if the F-value exceeds the value from F-value with n-p and p degrees of freedom, evaluated at level .
-Results of the Paired Hotelling’s T-Square test for all UEQ scales are presented in Table and for virtual interpreter in Table 2.
+where n-p and p represent the degrees of freedom and H0 can be rejected at level  if the F-value exceeds the value from F-value with n-p and p degrees of freedom, evaluated at level .
+Results of the Paired Hotelling’s T-Square test for all UEQ scales for the adjustable interpreter are presented in Table 2 and for the virtual interpreter in Table 3.

-Table .
+Table 2.
 Results of the Paired Hotelling’s T-Square test for all UEQ scales for the adjustable interpreter